Manifold Dimension Estimation via Local Graph Structure: Manifold Geometry

 \section{Manifold Geometry}

 In this section, we briefly review several fundamental manifold constructions essential for understanding the methods introduced in this article, before presenting our general design framework for manifold dimension estimation.
-A more comprehensive treatment of the theoretical foundation is provided in~\citet{bi2025manifold}.
-For readers interested in more advanced topics in differential geometry, we refer to \citet{lee2003smooth,lee2018introduction}, which offer detailed expositions of the relevant mathematical background.
+A more comprehensive treatment of the theoretical foundation is provided in~\citep{bi2025manifold}.
+For readers interested in more advanced topics in differential geometry, we refer to \citep{lee2003smooth} and \citep{lee2018introduction}, which offer detailed expositions of the relevant mathematical background.
+To facilitate readability, a summary of notation is provided in Table~\ref{tab:notation}.